niuers/Distributed-System-Design-Review/Transactions.md

 # Overview

 1. A transaction is a way for an application to group several reads and writes together into a logical unit.
-2. Conceptually, all the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds (commit) or it fails (abort, rollback).
+  1. Conceptually, all the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds (commit) or it fails (abort, rollback).
+If  it  fails,  the  application  can  safely  retry.
+  2. With  transactions,  errorhandling becomes much simpler for an application, because it doesn’t need to worryabout partial failure
-3. By using transactions, the application is free to ignore certain potential error scenarios and concurrency issues, because the database takes care of them instead (we call these safety guarantees).
+2. Transactions are created to simplify the programming  model  for  applications accessing  a database.
+By using transactions, the application is free to ignore certain potential error scenarios and concurrency issues, because the database takes care of them instead (we call these safety guarantees).
 4. Transactions are an abstraction layer that allows an application to pretend that certain concurrency problems and certain kinds of hardware and software faults don’t exist.
 A large class of errors is reduced down to a simple transaction abort, and the application just needs to try again.
-5. Transactions in distributed databases open a new set of difficult challenges.

 # The Slippery Concept of a Transaction
 1. Nonrelational (NoSQL) databases aimed to improve upon the relational status quo by offering a choice of new data models, ***and by including replication  and partitioning by default**.
 Transactions were the main casualty of this movement: many abandoned transactions entirely, or redefined the word to describe a much weaker set of guarantees than had previously been understood